 Dr. Stratton continued her health and welfare training to include health services management coursework at the UCLA School of Public Health.
 This was followed upon by 2 years of staff employment and 5 years of board leadership in the public health field at what is presently known as the Center for Healthy Aging in Santa Monica, California, an organization founded as a free clinic delivering no-cost health screening examinations to older adults.

 Early in her career with the Center for Healthy Aging, Dr. Stratton and another staff member realized that mood issues and multiple losses were as significant for the over 55 population as were their physical challenges.
 To proactively address this reality, along with Estelle Tuvman, M.P.H., she co-designed and co-authored a grant proposal for a California State-funded mental health project entitled “Peer Counseling for Elderly Persons (PEP)”.
 The proposal was approved, and the program it underwrote became so successful that not only did it emerge as the major program of the organization, it became an international model for innovative outpatient mental health care for older adults.
-Successively it was replicated in many states outside of California, as well as in several other countries, eventually to be featured in a news article by Mike Douglas on the television program, Sixty Minutes.
+Successively it was replicated in many states outside of California, as well as in several other countries, eventually to be featured in a news article by Mike Wallace on the television program, Sixty Minutes.

 Dr. Stratton’s practical involvement in the mental health field interested her in deeper studies of human behavior.
 She spent a full-time graduate year in social-clinical psychology and psychoanalysis at the Wright Institute Los Angeles (WILA) before enrolling in a Masters degree program in clinical psychology at the California Graduate Institute (CGI).
 Once advanced to doctoral candidacy at CGI, Dr. Stratton undertook two internships, one in Workers Compensation evaluations and one in adult psychotherapy and neuropsychology following the diagnostic approach of the UCLA Department of Neurology.
 This was conducted under the preceptorship of Dr. Marion Schulman, a former Neuropsychiatric Institute fellow.
 She was then accepted into a 2-year doctoral fellowship in psychoeducational assessment at the Reiss-Davis Child Study Center in Los Angeles, an experience that equipped her well to assess and diagnose the problems of children and young adults before devising treatment strategies for them.